Sorry... this game is not playable in your browser.

 There are many different types of Solitaire besides the classic version.
 If traditional solitaire seems too complicated, give Spider Solitaire a try.
 In this version, you'll form card stacks without having to intertwine black and red cards.

 Or if you're really looking for a twist on the game, transport yourself into another world with magic solitaire.
+This fun and playful Solitaire variation is perfectly suited for the more casual Solitaire players.

 Is Solitaire good for your brain?